The 'forgotten kingdom' of Yunnan gives Audley China specialist, Graham Usher a taste of authentic, traditional South China.

 Days 10-12: A taste of Tibet

 Back to Lijiang.
 Staying at the beautiful Zen Garden Guesthouse I get to take part in a local tea ceremony.
 With over 80 different kinds of tea at our disposal, I am amazed by the dedication to the art and how every aspect of the ceremony has such depth of meaning.
-The next day I continue north, towards the base of the Tibetan Plateau.
+The next day I continue north, toward the base of the Tibetan Plateau.
 On the way I stop off at the Tiger Leaping Gorge (6).
 Raging torrents flow through this gorge, which then lead on to become one of the main tributaries of the larger Yangtze River.

-Driving through the immense landscape at 11,000 feet I reach Zhongdian (7), which is also known as Shangri-La (paradise on earth).
+Driving through the immense landscape at 11,000 feet I reach Zhongdian (7), which is also known as Shangri-La (paradise on Earth).
 It reminds me of Scandinavia but with Tibetan architecture.
 I check into the Songtsam Hotel for a good rest after the journey; the hotel is styled in an authentic manner and has great service to boot.

 Visiting Zhongdian and the surrounding Ringha Valley is the best way to experience the Tibetan lifestyle without traveling to Tibet itself.
 After visiting the huge Songzanlin Monastery, I have been invited in to a local household for some Yak Butter Tea.